Blynke History, Family Crest & Coats of Arms

 Blynke Spelling Variations

-spelling variations.
+Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Blanch, Blanche, Blanck, Blank, Blance, Blanx and others.

 Early Notables of the Blynke family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Blynke Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Blynke Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Blynke family to the New World and Oceana
+Migration of the Blynke family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Blynke or a variant listed above: Elizabeth Blanche settled in Virginia in 1635; John Blanche settled in Virginia in 1663; Peter Blanch arrived in Philadelphia with his wife and three children in 1791.